Signiant/External-user-provisioning/README.md

 12. Click on the download arrow on the right from the client IDs created
 13. Move this file to your working directory and rename it 'client_secret.json'

-Run the following command to install the library using pip:

-pip install --upgrade google-api-python-client

 If you need to add more columns into the spreadsheet:
 1. Open spreadsheet.py